HolmesProcessing/Holmes-Totem/src/main/scala/org/novetta/zoo/services/zipmeta/README.md

 Build and start the docker container using the included Dockerfile.
-Since this container needs to have access to the sample file, you need to run this contiainer with:
+Since this container needs to have access to the sample file, you need to run this container with:

 `-v /tmp:/tmp:ro`